jeffersonzaki/Threat-Detection/README.md

   - [Data](https://github.com/jeffersonzaki/Threat-Detection/tree/master/Image-Classification/Data-Images) - Contains two folders, one of [assault rifles](https://github.com/jeffersonzaki/Threat-Detection/tree/master/Image-Classification/Data-Images/Assault%20Rifle) and the other of [handguns](https://github.com/jeffersonzaki/Threat-Detection/tree/master/Image-Classification/Data-Images/Handgun)

   - [Python Script](https://github.com/jeffersonzaki/Threat-Detection/tree/master/Image-Classification/Script) - Contains a script that accesss the contents of a bucket.
 This script was then connected to crontab in order to continue to refresh the AWS page, because of an 2 hour access time.

+  - [Web App](https://github.com/jeffersonzaki/Threat-Detection/tree/master/Image-Classification/WebApp) - Contains the code used for the web app

   - [Augmented Convolutional Neural Network](https://github.com/jeffersonzaki/Threat-Detection/blob/master/Image-Classification/augmented_cnn.ipynb) - Contains a CNN that was ran with augmented data in an attempt to imrove an already existing accuarcy score.